-The Emergency Food Assistance Program: Who Qualifies
+The Emergency Food Assistance Program (TEFAP)

+The Emergency Food Assistance Program (TEFAP) helps low-income Americans access the food they need.
+TEFAP connects with the United States Department of Agriculture (USDA) to purchase nutritious food for individuals and families in need while simultaneously supporting the country’s farmers.
+TEFAP food is delivered to local agencies to distribute throughout their communities.
 The Emergency Food Assistance Program (TEFAP), formerly known as the Temporary Emergency Food Assistance Program, is a federal program that provides free food assistance to low-income families.
 The program was established in 1983 and is administered by the Food and Nutrition Service (FNS) at the federal level.
 The program aims at reducing hunger.

-The amount of food the states receive will be based on the number of people with income below the state-defined poverty level and the number of unemployed persons.
+Through the Emergency Food Assistance Program, the U.S. Department of Agriculture (USDA) purchases and makes nutritious and high-quality, USDA food available to state distributing agencies.
+The amount of food the states receive is based on the number of people with income below the state-defined poverty level and the number of unemployed persons.
 States will then distribute the food to agencies such as food banks.
 In turn, these entities will distribute the food to food pantries, soup kitchens, shelters, and other local agencies that provide food directly to those in need.

 The USDA foods can be used for household consumption as well as to serve meals in a congregate setting.
 TEFAP also provides states with funds to support the storage and distribution of USDA foods.

-Who Qualifies For TEFAP?
+2. Who Qualifies For TEFAP?

 Nonprofit private and public entities that distribute food for preparing meals to be served at congregate settings or household consumption can receive commodities under TEFAP.

 Households may also be eligible for TEFAP food but only for home consumption.
 To receive the food, they must meet certain eligibility requirements, as mentioned below.